Why choose us?

 Writing and Formatting Your CV for Job Boards

-Believe it or not the software that many recruitment businesses use, including Aaron Wallis, is able to read your CV and populate the recruitment database with your details and skills with 96% accuracy (that’s 4% greater than average human accuracy!)
+Believe it or not, the software that many recruitment businesses use, including Aaron Wallis, can read your CV and populate the recruitment database with your details and skills with 96% accuracy (that's 4% greater than average human accuracy!)
 The software then applies keyword matching and artificial intelligence to match candidates to vacancies.

-Many job boards and direct employers are also now adopting this software so it has never been more imperative to re-write your CV for the digital age ensuring that it is loaded with keywords and skills to enable you to be found!
+Many job boards and direct employers are now adopting this software, making it more imperative than ever to re-write your CV for the digital age.
+Ensure it is loaded with keywords and skills to enable you to be found!

-The most simplistic way to explain this is let’s say, for instance that a company is looking to hire a web developer with ‘Dreamweaver’ and ‘PHP Programming’ experience.
-They will simply place these terms into a search and ‘voila’ up comes candidates with both the requirements.
-Sometimes your CV contains things that can instantly ruin your chances, check out our blog article on why your CV isn't getting you jobs.
+The most simplistic way to explain this is, let's say, for instance, that a company is looking to hire a web developer with 'Dreamweaver' and 'PHP Programming' experience.
+They will simply place these terms into a search and 'voila' up come candidates with both the requirements.
+Sometimes your CV contains things that can instantly ruin your chances.
+Check out our blog article on why your CV isn't getting you jobs.

-Some of the most up to date ‘CV parsing and searching’ software like we use here at Aaron Wallis uses an algorithm to determine how relevant your skills are to a job.
-Believe it or not it scans your experience, skills and length of time in each role and then predicts the likelihood of you succeeding in the role that we are searching to fill!
-It is not so simple for sales professionals unfortunately (or luckily for us as a specialist sales recruiter!).
-Firstly look at the term sales – some call it ‘selling’, others ‘business development’, others ‘prospecting and closing’, etc. Then look at sales job titles.
-To one Sales Manager a ‘guy out on the road’ is a ‘Sales Representative’ to another a ‘Field Sales Executive’ to another a ‘Business Development Manager’ and to another an ‘Area Manager’, etc. So therefore you have to hedge your bets’ and include various keywords within your CV to be ‘found’ by recruiters and employers.
-Here's all the other essentials to include in your CV.
+Some of the most up-to-date 'CV parsing and searching' software, like we use here at Aaron Wallis, uses an algorithm to determine how relevant your skills are to a job.
+Believe it or not, it scans your experience, skills and length of time in each role and then predicts the likelihood of you succeeding in the role that we are searching to fill!
+Unfortunately, it is not so simple for sales professionals (or luckily for us as a specialist sales recruiter!).
+Firstly, consider the term sales – some refer to it as 'selling', others as 'business development', and others as 'prospecting and closing', etc. Then look at sales job titles.
+To one Sales Manager, a 'guy out on the road' is a 'Sales Representative', to another a 'Field Sales Executive', to another a 'Business Development Manager', and to another an 'Area Manager', etc. Therefore, you have to hedge your bets and include various keywords within your CV to be 'found' by recruiters and employers.
+Here are all the other essentials to include in your CV.

 Getting your CV savvy for the digital age

-One of the predicaments that you uniquely have to face as a sales professional is that your sales qualities cannot be assessed by a recruitment software or job matching tool.
-This means that characteristics you possess such as: presence, personality, rapport skills, solution providing ability, drive, passion, enthusiasm, creativity, determination and others are missed due to artificial intelligence.
-This means that you need to still use these kind of expressions to ensure the reader gets a flavour of the real you.
-However, it is possible to have the most powerful CV imaginable, full of powerful words and amazing adjectives but if it doesn’t contain suitable keywords it will be lost in the pile.
+One of the unique challenges you face as a sales professional is that your sales qualities cannot be assessed by recruitment software or job matching tools.
+This means that characteristics you possess, such as presence, personality, rapport skills, solution-providing ability, drive, passion, enthusiasm, creativity, determination and others, are missed due to artificial intelligence.
+This means that you need to use these kinds of expressions still to ensure the reader gets a flavour of the real you.
+However, having the most powerful CV imaginable, full of powerful words and amazing adjectives, is not enough if it doesn't contain suitable keywords; it will be lost in the pile.

 Use a standard TrueType font.
-Firstly, it looks better as it is a regularly used font and secondly all TrueType fonts will be picked up by OCR (optical recognition) software.
-Never send a ‘hard copy’ of your CV in a font that is not TrueType (most are nowadays in standard Office products and can be identified by a TT next to the font).
-You can’t go wrong with Times New Roman, Arial, Franklin and Tahoma (and courier/century schoolbook but they’re looking somewhat dated now).
+Firstly, it looks better because it is a regularly used font, and secondly, all TrueType fonts will be picked up by OCR (optical recognition) software.
+Never send a 'hard copy' of your CV in a font that is not TrueType (most are nowadays in standard Office products and can be identified by a TT next to the font).
+You can't go wrong with Times New Roman, Arial, Franklin and Tahoma (and courier/century schoolbook, but they're looking somewhat dated now).

 Search jobs